Medicine Bow National Forest

-The Keystone Fire was detected on July 3, 1.5 miles southwest of the Rob Roy Reservoir or 7 miles west of Albany, Wyoming in the Medicine Bow National Forest, Snowy Range/Laramie Ranger District.
+The Keystone Fire was detected on July 3, 1.5 miles southwest of Rob Roy Reservoir or 7 miles west of Albany, Wyo. in the Medicine Bow National Forest, Snowy Range/Laramie Ranger District.
 It quickly grew in dense beetle infested timber threatening multiple communities, campers and campgrounds.
-Albany County Sheriff has implemented evacuations for the communities of Keystone, Rambler, Lake Creek and Moores Gulch, and all dispersed campers near Rob Roy, Cinnabar Park, and Bobbie Thomson.
-The USFS Rob Roy Campground is also evacuated.
+Albany County Sheriff requested evacuations for the communities of Keystone, Rambler, Lake Creek and Moores Gulch, and all dispersed campers near Rob Roy, Cinnabar Park, and Bobbie Thomson.
+The USFS Rob Roy Campground was also evacuated.

-This is a full suppression fire, focusing first on firefighter and public safety.
-The firefighters will be dispatched where there is a high probability of success.
+This was a full suppression fire, focusing first on firefighter and public safety.
+Firefighters were dispatched where there is a high probability of success.
 Other objectives are protecting and defending the structures in the fire area; and protecting the Cheyenne Wyoming’s water supply.